Inselnova Wiki Play

 Do ships count against population?

 No. Land units and training queues use housing capacity.
-Ships are limited by harbour access, research, resources, and training time.
+Ships are limited instead by harbour berths, plus research, resources, and training time.

 Can Large Warships carry infantry?

 Yes.
-Large Warships have more troop berths than Small Warships and can carry any transportable land unit, including siege engines.
+Large Warships have more troop capacity than Small Warships and can carry any transportable land unit, including siege engines.

 Which unit cannot board ships?